sammyd/iOS8-day-by-day-book/manuscript/27-launch-images.md

 As Apple's Human Interface Guide suggests that your launch screen should probably look like the first screen that a user sees, then wouldn't it be great if you could create the launch screen in the same way as you create your UI?
-Well, with iOS8 you can - by providing a launch screen as a XIB.
+Well, with iOS 8 you can - by providing a launch screen as a XIB.

 When you create a new iOS project in Xcode 6 then it'll automatically create a XIB launch screen file and set up the project correctly to use it, but upgrading